 (note, Portland has just created a new Manufactured Housing zoning type, aiming to protect the city's 56 mobile-home parks and 3000 residents from displacement pressure.
-One of our research strands should be to explore how this, and other cities' mobile-home situations, may work together with New Starter Homes model).
+One of our research strands should be to explore how this, and other cities' mobile-home situations, may work together with the New Starter Home model).

-Strategy 5: allow options to site-build, trailer in, or crane in
+Strategy 5: Allow options to site-build, trailer in, or crane in